arkandias/geyser/README.md

 them.
 Each organization is uniquely identified by its organization key, and the Nginx configuration is modified as follows:

-- `https://<org-key>.<server-hostname>` serves the web client application for each organization
+- `https://<org key>.<server hostname>` serves the web client application for each organization
-- `https://api.<server-hostname>` proxies requests to the backend NestJS server (shared across all organizations)
+- `https://api.<server hostname>` proxies requests to the backend NestJS server (shared across all organizations)
-- `https://auth.<server-hostname>` proxies requests to the Keycloak authentication service (shared across all organizations)
+- `https://auth.<server hostname>` proxies requests to the Keycloak authentication service (shared across all organizations)

 The client determines the organization key from the subdomain automatically.